coreui/coreui-free-bootstrap-admin-template/README.md

 ## Contributing

-This template is just a CSS file added on top of CoreUI.
+This template is just [one CSS file](https://github.com/Laravel-Backpack/HTML-Template/blob/master/src/css/backpackui.css) added on top of CoreUI.

 If you encounter any bugs that are NOT design-related, please [submit a ticket to the CoreUI repository](https://github.com/coreui/coreui-free-bootstrap-admin-template).
 We regularly merge their new releases.
+So all fix there will shortly be pulled into BackpackUI.

 ## Support Development